views-platform/docs/Organizational Guides/why_we_need_mlops.md

-# ⚠️ DRAFT ⚠️
+# ⚠️ DRAFT ⚠️ (with placeholders)

-# MLOps for Mission-Critical AI: Building Systems We Can Trust Under Pressure"
+# MLOps for Mission-Critical AI: Building Systems We Can Trust Under Pressure

 Conflict forecasting is one of the more demanding applications of AI.
 But the challenges it poses  -  dynamic environments, opaque models, institutional risk, ethical exposure  -  are common across mission-critical domains.
 This paper uses forecasting as a stress test to explore how MLOps can become the operational backbone for trustworthy AI.